Mrs Caroline Smith

 All stud names used for the showing of cavies in the UK must be registered with the British Cavy Council, which is responsible for operating a unified Stud Prefix Registration Scheme on behalf of all breed and area clubs and members.

 Any cavy keepers and exhibitors who wish to register a new stud name must do so in writing, using the application form that can be downloaded here.
 Applications should be sent to the BCC Stud Prefix Registrar at the address shown to the left.
 You will need to quote your name and address and the stud name you desire, as well as an alternative.
-You will also need to enclose payment of the required fee of six pounds (cheques made payable to the British Cavy Council).
+You will also need to enclose payment of the required fee of £10 (cheques made payable to the British Cavy Council).

 You will be informed when a prefix has been allocated to you and you will be issued with a registration certificate.
 In the event that your chosen prefix has already been allocated to another fancier, or is deemed to close to a prefix that has already been registered, you will be asked to choose again.